About me

 Proceedings of the National Academy of Sciences USA 119 (18), e2116066119 (2022)

-In this paper, we develop a general theoretical framework for the evolution of task allocation in variable environments, applicable to multicellular organisms and social insect colonies.
+We develop a general theoretical framework for the evolution of task allocation in variable environments, applicable to multicellular organisms and social insect colonies.
 We derive simple and general conditions for the evolution of collective flexibility, and propose potential theoretical explanations for some puzzling empirical observations.

 Task allocation

-→ Full list of publications
+→ More publications